 What is a VTuber?

 From exploring the world of the CGI influencer, we’ve already come across some virtual influencers who also have a presence across YouTube.
-The VTuber is essentially a subcategory of the virtual influencer who specialises in video content on YouTube.
+The VTuber is essentially a subcategory of the virtual influencer who specializes in video content on YouTube.

 The Development of the VTuber Landscape?